Plenary Panel Sessions

 - Terje Ogden, Senior Researcher at the Norwegian Center for Child Behavioral Development in Oslo with interest and experience in the development, implementation and evaluation of evidence-based interventions targeting children and youth with mental health and conduct problems.

-- Grace Irumu, Associate Professor in Paediatrics and Child Health at the University of Nairobi, and is a researcher and public health specialist in Kenya, with experience in evaluating the effect of paediatric protocols and scaling up of Emergency, Triage, Assessment and Treatment care in Kenya.
+- Grace Irimu, Associate Professor in Paediatrics and Child Health at the University of Nairobi, and is a researcher and public health specialist in Kenya, with experience in evaluating the effect of paediatric protocols and scaling up of Emergency, Triage, Assessment and Treatment care in Kenya.

 State of the field: ‘Policy Implementation’ Panel